Rovak/KJSencha/docs/intro.md

 ```

 ## Enabling
-To enable KJSencha, open your `config/application.config.php` file and add following items
+To enable KJSencha, open your `config/application.config.php` file and add the following items
 to the `modules` key:

 ```php